andyguestysj/prog03/_docs/topics/1-memory/intro-exercise.md

 ![alt text](/assets/img/mem-ex-5.png "Import from GitHub")

-6. After a few moments you should see repl.it change to a code window.
+6. After a few moments you should see replit.com change to a code window.

 7. Select `Main.java` from the Files list on the left